-Figure 9.
+Figure 10.
 Position of the proposed mantle plume head (red circle) responsible for the breakup of Rodinia showing the location of Broken Hill in relation to the Jinchuan and Lengshuiqing Ni-Cu- Co-PGE deposits at about 800 million years ago (after Huang et al., 2015).

-A comparison of the size of the Little Broken Hill Gabbro and the host intrusions at Jinchuan and Voiseys Bay is shown in Figure 10.
+A comparison of the size of the Little Broken Hill Gabbro and the host intrusions at Jinchuan and Voiseys Bay is shown in Figure 11.
 The geometric similarities are obvious.

-Importantly, more than 95% of the mineralisation at both Jinchuan and Voiseys Bay occurs at depths of up to many hundreds of metres below surface and the deposits are for the most part "blind", that is, there are no surface indications of the underlying world class orebodies (Figures 8 and 10).
+Importantly, more than 95% of the mineralisation at both Jinchuan and Voiseys Bay occurs at depths of up to many hundreds of metres below surface and the deposits are for the most part "blind", that is, there are no surface indications of the underlying world class orebodies (Figures 9 and 11).

-This is an important consideration in exploration at the LBHG as there is only one drill hole deeper than 25 metres.
+This is an important consideration in exploration at the LBHG where prior to Impact's drill programme there was only one drill hole deeper than 25 metres.